'Flipping the Script: Changing the Narrative on BPD' encourages people to change the way they think and talk about borderline personality disorder

 The presenters highlight a number of key sensory modulation strategies they have found most useful and suggest additional resources and tools to assist with future implementation of sensory modulation into clinical practice.

-A panel discussion.
-Six researchers from diverse areas will discuss the recent research.
+Panel discussion by six researchers from diverse areas discuss the latest Australian research.
 Facilitator: A/Prof Jillian Broadbear (Spectrum Personality Disorder Service)

 Bio: Daniel is a junior doctor working in the Southern Adelaide Local Health Network.
 He has previously published in the area of stigma in BPD under the guidance of Professor Sharon Lawn.
 He has a developing interest in mental health and education.
 When the lock down ends, he's looking forward going dancing with friends.

 Stigma towards people with BPD is perpetuated through poor BPD health literacy by patients and MHPs that stalls effective treatment and engagement, and disempowers all concerned, deferring responsibility to others.
 Addressing this stigma requires multiple strategies that include more targeted education, advocacy and leadership.
 Download paper